JamesPerlman/TurboNeRF-Blender/README.md

 ## 🚧 UNDER ACTIVE DEVELOPMENT 🚧

-Hello, fellow NeRF enthusaist!
+Hello, fellow NeRF enthusiast!
 I'm James.
 I'm working on building some tools so I can make NeRF art, and lucky for you they are all open-source!

 Previously this repo loaded the python bindings from [instant-ngp](https://github.com/NVLabs/instant-ngp) to perform rendering inside Blender.
 For a while this was just a pet project and it was fun to evaluate instant-ngp for artistic uses, however now I have made this my life goal and so I have decided to create my own NeRF rendering engine based on the more permissively-licensed [tiny-cuda-nn](https://github.com/NVLabs/tiny-cuda-nn) and plenty of public NeRF research.